 Note: At the bottom of the ChurnScore configuration screen, there is an option to copy a ChurnScore into a new one.
 This can be useful if you'd like to have two or more similar ChurnScores, as you won't have to set up the new one from scratch.

 How do you know if you are setting the correct point allocation for your accounts?
 You can easily check with Calculate ChurnScore Factor and Calculate Churn Score

 Caclulate ChurnScore Factor

-When you are setting up an individual factor, you may not know exactly if the numbers you are entering in are correct.
+When you are setting up an individual factor, you may not know exactly if the numbers you are entering are correct.
 Let's take our above login example.
-If you are unsure, you can click Calculate ChurnScore Factor, which will bring up a list of your Top, Middle, and Bottom 50 accounts, ordered by the amount of logins.
+If you are unsure, you can click Calculate ChurnScore Factor, which will bring up a list of your Top, Middle, and Bottom 50 accounts, ordered by the number of logins.
 You can then easily gauge if your Point Allocations are correct

 Once you have all of your factors determined, how do you know that they will all work together to give you an accurate ChurnScore?
 You can preview your ChurnScore by clicking the Calculate ChurnScore button under the description at the top of the page

 This will open up a window of your top, middle, and bottom 50 accounts, ordered by ChurnScore.
 You can then look at the list and see if your Green accounts according to ChurnZero are, in fact, in good health.
 If you think something is off, you can go back and adjust your factors to get a more accurate ChurnScore

 Note: You may notice that the ChurnScore Risk and Points numbers you see above do not match what you see in the ChurnScores tab of your accounts.
 This is because ChurnScores are recalculated nightly, meaning the number you see when you click Calculate ChurnScore/ChurnScore Factor will show in the account's ChurnScore tab tomorrow morning.